-23. The application for execution filed by the complainant is receivable.
-The 30 January 2018 letter from the Deputy Director General to the complainant essentially informed him that the UPU disagreed with the Tribunal's Judgment 3928 and had filed an application for interpretation and review.
-It stated inter alia that the UPU "must await the outcome of [the review] process before considering any further action" and that it must also await a "final deliberation and decision" of the Council of Administration which would be meeting in April 2018.
+- 22. The application for execution filed by the complainant is receivable.
+The 22 February 2018 letter from the Deputy Director General to the complainant essentially informed her that the UPU disagreed with the Tribunal's Judgment 3930 and had filed an application for interpretation and review.
+It stated inter alia that the UPU must "await the outcome of the review process before the [Tribunal]" before considering any further action and that it must also await a "final deliberation and decision" of the Council of Administration which would be meeting in April 2018.
 The Tribunal recalls that an application for review does not suspend the execution of the judgment (see Judgment 1620, consideration 7).
-In this case, as mentioned above, the application for interpretation does not put in issue the terms of the orders made by the Tribunal in its decision in Judgment 3928.
-In light of this, the judgment should have been executed promptly and, accordingly, the application for execution is not premature.
-Moreover, the Deputy Director General's assertion, in the 30 January 2018 letter, that "it is not only impossible to reinstate [the complainant] to a post that has been abolished; it is simply not within my purview to create or abolish posts within the [International Bureau]", was neutralised by the fact that the Council of Administration later approved a budget for the creation of a new post for the complainant.
-It is also important to note that when a decision to abolish a post is set aside by the Tribunal, there is no need for a new decision to recreate that post.
-Therefore, the UPU had only to make the administrative arrangements for reinstating the complainant with all the legal consequences that this entailed.
+In this case, as mentioned above, the application for interpretation does not put in issue the terms of the orders made by the Tribunal in its decision in Judgment 3930.
+The judgment should therefore have been executed promptly and, accordingly, the application for execution is not premature. - 23.
+In light of the above, the Tribunal orders the UPU to pay the complainant, within one month of the date of the public delivery of the present judgment, interest on the amounts paid at the rate of 5 per cent per annum from one month from the date of the public delivery of Judgment 3930 (24 January 2018) until the date of final payment (28 May 2018). - 24.
+The delay in fully executing Judgment 3930 has caused the complainant moral injury.
+In awarding moral damages, the Tribunal takes into particular account the following: the duration of the delay, the fact that there was no need to seek a decision from the Council of Administration to authorize the execution of a judgment of the Tribunal, particularly when the budget was already approved for payments of awards, and the misleading presentation made by the International Bureau (in the presentation to the Council of Administration debating whether or not to execute the judgment) that the complainant's illness was feigned.
+The International Bureau acted without presenting any evidence from a medical board and without having completed a disciplinary proceeding with regard to that unproven allegation, in violation of its duty of care and in breach of the adversarial principle.